Chief Travis Forbes

 Deputy Chief John Boenker

 During his service to the department, he has served in the Operations Division, Traffic Unit, and Criminal Investigations Unit.
-He has also served as the CALEA team coordinator, public information officer and school resource officer.
+He has also served as the CALEA team coordinator, public information officer and school resource officer and tactical team member.
+His primary duties include developing and managing the department budget and managing capital and bond projects.
+All division Majors report directly to the Deputy Chief.

 Major Curt Mansell